 Jori Kandra is a research assistant at the Economic Policy Institute.
 In addition to her work on the CEO pay series, she has worked on the State of Working America 2020 wages report and the domestic workers chartbook, among other EPI publications.
 She has a bachelor’s degree in economics from the University of Texas at Austin.

-1. In earlier reports our sample each year was sometimes fewer than 350 firms to the extent that these large firms did not have the same CEO for most of or all of the year or the compensation data were not yet available.
-In order to not let changes in sample size affect annual trends, we examine the top 350 firms with the largest revenues each year for which there are data.
+2. In earlier reports, our sample for each year was sometimes fewer than 350 firms because some of these large firms did not have the same CEO for most of or all of the year or the compensation data were not yet available.
+In order to not let changes in sample size affect annual trends, we now examine the top 350 firms with the largest revenues each year for which there are data.

-2. We chose which years to present in the table in part based on data availability.
-Where possible, we chose cyclical peaks (years of low unemployment).
+6. We choose which years to present in the table based in part on data availability.
+Where possible, we choose cyclical peaks (years of low unemployment).

 Baker, Dean, Josh Bivens, and Jessica Schieder.
 2019.
 Reining in CEO Compensation and Curbing the Rise of Inequality.
 Economic Policy Institute, June 2019.